CosmosContracts/testnets/uni-4/README.md

 #### Running in production

-**Note, we'll be going through some upgrades for this testnet.
+**Note, as usual we'll be going through some upgrades for this testnet.
 Consider using [Cosmovisor](https://github.com/cosmos/cosmos-sdk/tree/master/cosmovisor) to make your life easier.** Setting up Cosmovisor is covered in the [Juno Documentation](https://docs.junochain.com/validators/setting-up-cosmovisor).

 Download Genesis file when the time is right.
 Put it in your `${HOME}/.juno` folder.